 - the transit time and amount of water which is transmitted from the dermis to the stratum corneum

-To fully understand dehydration, we need to do a recap on skin anatomy, so please bear with us for a moment.
+To fully understand dehydration, we need to recap skin anatomy, so please bear with us for a moment.

-- Cells referred to as corneocytes are surrounded by waterproofing lipids which prevent evaporation of water from the skin.
+- Cells referred to as corneocytes are surrounded by waterproofing lipids, which prevent water evaporation from the skin.
 Common lipids are fatty acids, ceramides, and cholesterol.

 - Water-soluble compounds within the corneocytes make up our natural moisturising factor.
-They absorb water from the environment and the skin’s lower layers, helping to keep it adequately hydrated.
-Our NMF is comprised of amino acids, including urea, lactic acid, pyrrolidone carboxylic acid (PCA) and urocanic acid.
+They absorb water from the environment and your skin’s lower layers, helping to keep it adequately hydrated.
+Your NMF comprises amino acids, including urea, lactic acid, pyrrolidone carboxylic acid (PCA) and urocanic acid.

 - Desmosomes are tiny protein bridges that hold the corneocytes together; their role is to keep skin hydrated, making water evaporation difficult.